Logiqx/open-gnss/docs/nmea/lookups/signal-id.md

 ### Overview

-NMEA protocols use the signal identifier (aka "signal ID") to distinguish between different signals from GNSS.
+NMEA 4.10 added the signal identifier (aka "signal ID") to distinguish between different signals from GNSS.

 Signal identifiers are only valid when combined with a GNSS [system identifier](system-id.md).